astorDev/nist/queries/include/article/index.md

 Of course, REST is well-known to be good at simple queries.
 But what if we want to introduce pagination?
 It is likely we'll need to get a `total` number of rows to show how many pages we have.

 The easiest solution would be to just add the parameter to the response.
-However, it will mean that we will need to do an additional query on **every** `GET transaction` request.
+However, it will mean that we will need to do an additional query on **every** `GET /transactions` request.
 Gladly, there is a solution that is also pretty simple, but is much more flexible:

 > Allow inclusion of additional information via an `include` parameter.

-Here's what an example pagination query might look like
+Here's what an example pagination query might look like:

 ```http
 GET /transactions?limit=2&include=total